JuliaGNI/GeometricMachineLearning.jl/docs/src/architectures/symplectic_autoencoder.md

 Symplectic autoencoders offer a structure-preserving way of mapping a high-dimensional system to a low dimensional system.
 Concretely this means that if we obtain a reduced system by means of a symplectic autoencoder, this system will again be reduced.

+The architecture is represented by the figure below:

 ```@example
 Main.include_graphics("../tikz/symplectic_autoencoder") # hide
 ```

+It is a composition of [SympNet gradient layers](@ref "SympNet Gradient Layer") and PSD-like matrices.

 ## Intermediate Dimensions